What are PLNU's Institutional Learning Outcomes?

 The results of this exam will be used by academic advisors to place students in the appropriate mathematics course for their program of study.
 Calculators are allowed on this exam.
-Further information about the exam can be found at www.pointloma.edu/MathPlacement.
+Further information about this exam can be found at www.pointloma.edu/MathPlacement.

 What is PLNU's writing requirement?